dimakuznetsow/Visited/README.md

 ### Remove a Visited Country

 To remove a visited country from your personal map, find the country in the list of your visited countries.
-The list is sorted by region, and can be found in a div on the page.
-Click the "Remove" button next to the country you wish to remove.
+The list is sorted by region, and can be found below the map.
+Click the "delete" button next to the country you wish to remove.
 The country will then be removed from your personal map.

 ### Check Visa Requirements